 Certain areas of the school will be accessible to students before and after school for specific purposes.
 Students are required to remain in the area where their activity is scheduled to take place.

-The following area is open to students before school, beginning at 7:00 am: Hallway adjacent to the cafeteria.
+The following area is open to students before school, beginning at 7:30 a.m.